sst/guide/_examples/how-to-add-google-login-to-your-sst-apps.md

 }, []);
 ```

 On page load, we will also check if the session token exists in the local storage.
-If it does, we want to display the user who is signed in, and have an option for the user to sign out.
+If it does, we want to display the user that is signed in, and have a button for the user to sign out.

-{%change%} Add the following above the `useEffect` we just added.
+{%change%} Add this above the `useEffect` we just added.

 ```ts
 const [session, setSession] = useState(null);